adamhutchings/adamhutchings/README.md

 ## What am I most proud of?
 I'm most proud of my [Minecraft clone](https://github.com/adamhutchings/Minecraft3D) which I developed mostly in the early summer of 2021.
 It uses C++ and OpenGL to create a world loader which goes on infinitely and lets you break blocks.
-This is my best completed project -- `yfc` as mentioned below is still in development.
+This is my best completed project, although I have many others.

 ## What am I working on currently?
 In the world of programming, I am currently learning machine learning and neural networks by way of creating [my own machine-learning engine](https://github.com/adamhutchings/cml) from scratch in C. As for mathematics, I am currently studying partial differential equations.